“Even simple serverless applications have complex architecture diagrams”, so what?

 That’s it.

-Lambda performs the traditional blue-green deployment out-of-the-box and automatically redirects incoming requests to new workers running my new code.
-The old workers are deprecated once they finish processing the requests that were already inflight.
+Lambda performs the traditional blue-green deployment out-of-the-box, automatically redirecting incoming requests to new workers running my new code.
+Once the old workers finish processing the already inflight requests, they are deprecated.

-When there’s a spike in traffic, Lambda auto-scales the no. of workers running my code, and I don’t have to wait for those extra resources when no one’s using my application.
-And as I mentioned before already, Lambda deploys my code to 3 availability zones by default.
+When traffic spikes, Lambda auto-scales the number of workers running my code.
+I don’t have to pay for those extra resources when no one’s using my application.
+As mentioned before, Lambda also deploys my code to three availability zones by default.

-And I don’t have to worry about a whole class of security vulnerabilities and attack vectors!
+And I don’t have to worry about a whole class of security vulnerabilities and attack vectors around the OS and EC2 instance!

-The infrastructure that is running my code is managed and secured by AWS.
+The infrastructure running my code is managed and secured by AWS.
 No one can just log on to the server running my code and snoop around.
-And the OS is constantly updated and patched with the latest security patches.
+The OS is constantly updated and patched with the latest security patches.

-Because a serverless application might look more complex on paper than its serverful counterpart, but only one of these diagrams is a true representation of you are running in your AWS account.
-And only one of these diagrams will give you a nasty surprise when you dare to open the box and see what’s inside.
+But only one of these diagrams is a true representation of what you are running.
+Only one of these diagrams will give you a nasty surprise when you dare to open the box and see what’s inside.

 Serverless applications don’t have more complex architecture diagrams.
 They have more honest architecture diagrams of what your application actually is.
 And once you factor in the built-in scalability, resilience and security you get, serverless applications are far simpler than an equivalent serverful application that ticks all the same boxes.

-The argument that “even simple serverless applications have complex architecture diagrams” simplify reflect the fact that a lot of the hidden complexities in your application are revealed and surfaced to the top.
+The argument that “even simple serverless applications have complex architecture diagrams” simply reflect the fact that a lot of the hidden complexities in your application are revealed and surfaced to the top.

 This is a good thing.